Tropical curves, graph complexes, and top weight cohomology of M_g: Graphs, tropical curves, and moduli

 \begin{itemize} \item Each $e \in H(\Gmw')$ determines the subset $f^{-1}(e) \subset X(\Gmw)$ and we require that it consists of precisely one element (which will then automatically be in $H(\Gmw)$). \item Each $v \in V(\Gmw')$ determines a subset $S_v = f^{-1}(v) \subset X(\Gmw)$ and $\mathbf{S}_v = (S_v,r\vert_{S_v}, s\vert_{S_v})$ is a graph; we require that it be connected and have $g(\mathbf{S}_v,w\vert_{\mathbf{S}_v}) = w(v)$. \end{itemize}

-Composition of morphisms $\Gmw \to \Gmw' \to \Gmw''$ in $J_{g}$ is given by the corresponding composition $X(\Gmw) \to X(\Gmw') \to X(\Gmw'')$ in the category of sets.
+Composition of morphisms $\Gmw \to \Gmw' \to \Gmw''$ in $\Jg$ is given by the corresponding composition $X(\Gmw) \to X(\Gmw') \to X(\Gmw'')$ in the category of sets.

 Our definition of graphs and the morphisms between them is standard in the study of moduli spaces of curves and agrees, in essence, with the definitions in \cite[X.2]{ACG11} and \cite[\S3.2]{acp}, as well as those in \cite{KontsevichManin94} and \cite{GetzlerKapranov98}.
+In particular, our $\mathbbm{\Gamma}_g$ agrees with the category denoted $\Gamma(\!(g,0)\!)$ in \cite{GetzlerKapranov98}.